 Here are 3 general rules to follow:

-- Water turtles (such as red-eared sliders) should have ~75% of their habitat be water areas
+- Water turtles (such as red-eared sliders) should have ~75% of their habitat covered by water.

 An easy, fool-proof method to quickly figure this out is to simply look at your turtle’s feet.
 Are they webbed, partially webbed or not at all?
 Webbed feet = more water.
 No webbing = more land.